 In the following example, Auto-Allocate gained more revenue during the test by pushing more traffic (40%) to Experience D, which had the highest conversion rate.

-When you need to rank-order how every experience performed relative to the others, a manual A/B test is most applicable.
+When you must rank-order how every experience performed relative to the others, a manual A/B test is most applicable.
 Auto-Allocate finds and exploits top performers but does not guarantee differentiation among the lower performing experiences.
-You should use manual traffic allocation for complete control of how much of your visitor traffic sees each test variant and for customization of the statistical thresholds that are relevant for your business.
+Use manual traffic allocation for complete control of how much of your visitor traffic sees each test variant and for customization of the statistical thresholds that are relevant for your business.

 Ready to launch your first Auto-Allocate activity?
 Learn how here.